Skip to content

 ]

 • filters: Filter function.
-Filters the collected data (not every collector supports filters.
-Please check the specific collector documentation for "Configure Filters").
-After defining the filter conditions, the function returns True to indicate that the condition is met and needs to be collected, and returns False to indicate that the condition is met but does not need to be collected.
-Please configure flexibly according to your business.
+Filters the collected data (not every collector supports filters, please check the specific collector documentation for "Configure Filters").
+After defining the filter conditions, the function returns True if the condition is met and needs to be collected, and returns False if the condition is met but does not need to be collected.
+Please configure it flexibly according to your business.

-• after_collect: Custom after_collect function to perform secondary processing on the collected data.
-Use cases: log data splitting, adding extra fields to field/tags, etc. Note: The return value of this function exists as the data to be reported.
+• after_collect: Custom after_collect function for secondary processing of the collected data.
+Usage scenarios: log data splitting, adding extra fields to field/tags, etc. Note: The return value of this function exists as the data to be reported.
 It is recommended that you only modify the incoming point or add a series of points according to the original point structure.
-If you return empty or False, it means that all points collected by the collector will not be reported.
+If you return empty or False and other logically negative data, it means that all points collected by this collector will not be reported.

-Finally, you need to use the account configuration from the above and the collector configuration here to generate specific "Collector Instances".
+Finally, you need to use the account configuration from above and the collector configuration here to generate specific "collector instances".

 The operation of the collector requires a unified Runner launcher to run.

-The launcher needs to be initialized with the specific "Collector Instances" generated above and call the run() function to start the operation.
+The launcher needs to be initialized using the specific "collector instances" generated above and call the run() function to start running.

 The launcher will traverse all incoming collectors and sequentially report the collected data to DataKit (the default DataKit connector ID is datakit).